sirisian/ecmascript-types/examples/typechallenges.md

 promiseAll.<[].<uint32 | Promise.<string>>>;        // returns Promise.<[].<uint32 | string>>
 ```

 `{ [K in keyof T]: ... }` over a tuple is TypeScript's most surprising rule: a mapped type over an array or tuple is special-cased to produce an array or tuple rather than an object with numeric keys, which is why this signature works at all and why nothing in the syntax says so.
 The builder's `switch` says so.
-Note also that `awaited` already means "unwrap if thenable, else pass through", so `T[K] extends Promise<infer R> ?
-R : T[K]` is a call rather than a conditional.
+Note also that `awaited` already means "unwrap if thenable, else pass through", so the answer's recursive helper `Awaited<T> = T extends Promise<infer R> ?
+Awaited<R> : T` is a call rather than a declaration.

 The harness's first and third cases differ only by `as const`, checking that a widened `[1, 2, Promise<3>]` still maps element-wise.
 This proposal marks `as const` obviated, since literals keep their literal types and value types are immutable by layout, so the two cases collapse into one and there is nothing left to test.